sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 This is used to ensure that the annotation is applied to only the length of the member variable.

 One important thing to note is that base class initializers also get captured by the `CXXCtorInitializer` node.
-For now, we skip these with a `CXXCtorInitializer::isBaseInitializer` check on line 23 - we will revisit this later when we add annotations for functions.
+For now, we skip these with a `CXXCtorInitializer::isBaseInitializer` check on line 23 - we will revisit this later when we add annotations for classes.

 ```text added:{4,5}
 #include <cmath> // std::sqrt